lneugebauer/nextcloud-cookbook/docs/contributing.md

 ## Translations

 Thank you for your interest in translating Nextcloud Cookbook Android client!
-I appreciate your help in making our app accessible to a wider audience.
+I appreciate your help in making it accessible to a wider audience.

 ### Weblate